 Fira has a really great vibe, it still has gorgeous buildings and a great sunset spot but it also benefits from plenty of restaurants, cafes and bars that are not as ‘glam’ as in Oia, aka, their prices are lower.

 We stayed in the New Haroula Hotel in Fira and I really liked it.
 The rooms were nice, it’s in a great location with a good swimming pool, an ok breakfast, and prices are around £80-£100.00 a night for a twin/double room. £50.00 per person per night in Santorini isn’t bad is it and not what you might expect if you thought that all hotels were hundreds of pounds a night!
-You can check availability here!
+You can check availability at New Haroula Hotel here!

 Any good budget destination needs to have some free things to do and Santorini does.
 Santorini has some unique free things to do which I found with the help of my Marco Polo Santorini Guide Book.

-Take a ferry to Thirasia – Within the guide it says that early morning on almost every day of the week, a small boat ferries tourists and workers from Oia to Riva on the neighbouring island of Thirasia.
+Take a ferry to Thirasia – In the guide, it says that early morning on almost every day of the week, a small boat ferries tourists and workers from Oia to Riva on the neighbouring island of Thirasia.
 This is a free ferry service and returns back to Oia in the afternoon.
 Thirasia used to be part of Santorini before the volcanic eruption, it’s very tranquil and offers great views of Santorini.

 Wine Tasting in a quaint Village – Santorini is full of wineries which I didn’t expect either and the tiny Gavalas Winery in the small village of Megalochori invites visitors to taste their wines for free!